vmx17/NetProjection/README.md

 - 09/09/2022

-  - I realize that the SwapChainPanel does not appeare to the consuming app
+  - I realize that the SwapChainPanel does not appear to the consuming app
-  - Add normal SwapChainPanel (in WinUI3) page to compare propergated from NuGet package (in C++/WinRT). and realized that SwapChainPaned.
+  - Add normal SwapChainPanel (in WinUI3) page to compare propagated from NuGet package (in C++/WinRT). and realized that SwapChainPaned.
 Though I've once put DirectX resource on it but delete again.

 - 09/06/2022